Vinit5893/Yolo_Learn/README.md

 # Yolov3_Learn
--  Learning yolov3 algo for open cv
+-  Learning yolov3 algo for object detection using open cv

 ## Creating an virtual environment for python on Linux
 1. Update or install pip